Citroen C5 Aircross interior

-Every Citroen C5 Aircross comes with an 8.0-inch central touchscreen that controls almost all of the car’s onboard functions – including the heating and ventilation.
+Every Citroen C5 Aircross comes with an 8.0-inch central touchscreen that controls almost all of the car’s onboard functions – including the heating and ventilation, which we’ll get onto in a moment.

 It’s bright enough to see clearly in direct sunlight but the system’s red and white graphics could do with a splash of colour to make it much easier to tell each icon apart quickly.
 Thankfully, the screen is nice and sharp, so you won’t find yourself squinting to read some of the smaller menu text.

 Unlike some touchscreen systems, the Citroen C5 Aircross’ infotainment display comes with a row of shortcut buttons to help you access key features easily.
 Sadly, these aren’t physical buttons, rather they’re touch-sensitive pads with icons that glow at night.
 As a result, they aren’t quite as intuitive to use as the switch-style buttons in a Hyundai Tucson.
 It’s also rather frustrating that the volume knob for the stereo is tucked away under the dashboard next to the controls for the heated rear windscreen.

 Equally awkward is having to use the Citroen C5 Aircross’ touchscreen to control the heating and ventilation.
 Rather than just turning a dial, you have to press a button on the dashboard to load up the correct menu, then swipe up or down to change the temperature and fan speed.